The Council shall be called the ‘Council of Deans of Health’.

 The Council of Deans of Health will:

-- Be the principal source of informed opinion and advice on all matters concerning education and research for nursing, midwifery and allied health professions (AHPs) in the UK, and its relation to the National Health Service and to similar education in universities in other countries.
+- Be the strategic voice and principal source of informed opinion and advice on all matters concerning education and research for nursing, midwifery and the allied health professions (AHPs) in the UK and its relation to healthcare delivery.

 - Promote nursing, midwifery and AHP education and research through collaboration with Government Departments, Professional and Statutory Bodies, the Research Councils and other organisations.

 - Serve as the first point of reference for the media in this area.

 - Full membership of the Council of Deans of Health is reserved for institutions with university title (UT) who provide education courses approved by the NMC and/or HCPC.